phreaknik/phonon-network/README.md

 Here `assets` are indexed on `assetId`, which maps to both a contract containing the asset code and an optional identifier for a non-fungible asset within that contract. `Phonons` are indexed on a recipient address and contain an `Asset` and an amount.

 > Assets are generally created and stored on a registry, which can be the same settlement contract.
-These can be added either by users or administrators or set once at deployment time.
+Depending on the design, the contract deployer may wish to restrict access to registry management or open it up to users so that they can add their own tokens (especially useful for NFTs).

 ### Deposits